dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 ### Data Tuple

 A Data Tuple (Tuple) is now defined.
 This is used to contain the actual Table and Column data, a Record in effect.
 It simply has template parameter that agree with the Columns in the Table.
-ORDER is important here but ONLY here.
-The order of the Type must match the order of the Fields so the Column characteristic match to the correct Type.
+Order is not important s the Tuple and Field are bound based on type.

 ```c++
   using Tuple = std::tuple<Alt_id, Id, name_ns::Name, Mobile, name_ns::Full, Phone, Email,